13 May 2016

-- Qatar’s real GDP growth picked up slightly to 4.8% year-on-year (YOY) in Q2 of 2015, after growing by 4.1% in the previous quarter on the strength of its non-oil sector.
-The country is projected to expand by 7.1% and 6.5% in 2015 and 2016 respectively due to massive infrastructure investment and further economic diversification.
+- Qatar’s real GDP growth expanded by 4% year-on-year (YOY) in Q4 2015 on the strength of its non-oil sector.
+The country is projected to expand by 3.4% in 2016 due to massive infrastructure investment and further economic diversification.

 - In preparation for the 2022 FIFA World Cup, along with the Qatari bid to host the 2024 Olympics, large-scale infrastructure projects are underway, including construction of stadiums, rails and highways.
 The government plans to spend up to US$ 205 billion on infrastructure over 2013-2018.

 - Hong Kong's exports to Qatar dropped by 17.8% YOY to US$30 million in the first three months of 2016, while imports from Qatar went down by 36.5% YOY to US$25 million.